USAJOBS/help-center/how-to/account/profile/index.md

 To create and complete a profile:

-1. Follow the steps to [create a login.gov account](https://login.usajobs.gov/Access/Transition) and click **Continue to USAJOBS** at the end.
+1. [Create a login.gov account](https://login.usajobs.gov/Access/Transition) and click **Continue to USAJOBS** at the end.
+You’ll go back to USAJOBS.
-2. Click **Create Profile** (if you don't already have one) when you're back at USAJOBS.
+2. Click **Create Profile**.
-3. Complete all of the required fields in the **Profile** section.
+3. Follow the steps to complete your Contact, Citizenship and Experience information—you must complete all of the required fields.

-We recommend you also fill out the other sections of your profile and your **Preferences**, because we can use this information to improve your job search results.
+4. Add your **Preferences** and fill out as many optional fields as you can—we can use this information to improve your job search results.

 ## Applying to a job and see this message?